IshfaqKhawaja/Saving-Lists-in-Python-without-use-of-numpy-or-pickle/README.md

 # Saving-Lists-in-Python-without-use-of-numpy-or-pickle
-Simple python program to save and retrieve list from .txt file
+Simple python program to save and retrieve list from .data file, with out use of complex libraries